The Only 3 Moves You Need to Put Together a Fast and Fun Holiday HIIT Workout

-“We’re in love with HIIT workouts because it’s a cardio and toning sesh that raises your heart rate and metabolism while strengthening your muscles,” says Dawn.
-“You get the perks of cardio and the after-burn effects of strength training, which means your metabolism is boosted long after your workout ends.”
+"We're in love with HIIT workouts because you get a cardio and toning sesh that raises your heart rate while strengthening your muscles," says Dawn.
+"You get the perks of cardio and the after-burn effects of strength training, which means your metabolism is boosted long after your workout ends."

-For a HIIT workout you can do anywhere, try completing 3 rounds of each of the moves below say the Tone It Up founders.
+For a holiday HIIT workout you can do anywhere, try completing 3 rounds of each of the moves below say the Tone It Up founders

 1. Fallen Star Toe Touch